AEONCommunity/Translations/README.md

 5: Edit the "Translators.md" file and add in your information of what you translated

-6: Wait for peer review
+6: >> Wait for peer review and merge of your content <<

 7: Smile and let the community know you helped them out with a new translation and provide a link to your file on GitHub after it is approved!
 If you have twitter, also tag @AeonCommunity and @AeonCoin in yout tweet!

+8: Create AFS proposal for your work done and include the amount broken down based off translation_readme.md and provide links to merged content.
+Example AFS proposal [HERE](https://aeonfunding.com/proposal/27).

 ## Additional Information